Picture of Tara Breslow

 - Gabriel V.

-Ambulance Tara Breslow-Testa and Associates helps grieving family members hold government officials and other parties accountable for causing serious injuries or death to prisoners.
+Ambulance Tara Breslow-Testa and Associates helps grieving family members hold government officials and other parties accountable for causing serious injuries or death.
 Call (732) 784-2880 or contact us online to discuss your legal options if your loved one was killed in prison.
-Below, we answer important questions regarding prisoner wrongful death cases in New Jersey.
+Below, we answer important questions regarding wrongful death cases in New Jersey.

 Information Center